Jonestown: Survivors and eyewitnesses

 Three high-ranking Temple survivors claimed they were given an assignment and thereby escaped death.
-Tim Carter and his brother Mike, aged 30 and 20, and Mike Prokes, 31, were given luggage containing $550,000 in US currency, $130,000 in Guyanese currency, and an envelope, which they were told to deliver to the Soviet embassy in Georgetown.
+Carter and his brother Mike, aged 30 and 20 respectively, and Mike Prokes, aged 31, were given luggage containing $550,000 in U.S. currency, $130,000 in Guyanese currency and an envelope, which they were told to deliver to the Soviet embassy in Georgetown.
 The envelope contained two passports and three instructional letters, the first of which was to Timofeyev, stating:

 The letters included listed accounts with balances totaling in excess of $7.3 million to be transferred to the Communist Party of the Soviet Union.
 Prokes and the Carter brothers soon ditched most of the money and were apprehended heading for a Temple boat at Port Kaituma.
 It is unknown how they reached Georgetown, 150 mi away, since the boat had been sent away earlier that day.
 The brothers were given the task before the suicides began, and soon abandoned it when they realized what was about to happen; Tim Carter desperately tried to search for his wife and son, discovering his son in time to witness him being poisoned, and his wife killing herself in despair.
-At this point, Carter had a nervous breakdown, and was pulled away from the village by his equally distraught brother.
+At this point, Carter had a nervous breakdown and was pulled away from the village by his equally distraught brother.

+Jones' sons, Stephan, Jim Jr. and Tim, were in Georgetown with Jonestown's basketball team to play in a tournament with the Guyanese national team.
+In the moments before the suicide, Jones contacted Stephan with orders to "get revenge" on enemies of the Temple in Georgetown before committing suicide themselves.
+Stephan not only refused to do so but then contacted the Temple's headquarters in San Francisco and told them not to do anything without his permission.

-Just before the start of the final meeting in the pavilion, Garry and Lane were told that the people were angry with them.
-The lawyers were escorted to a house used to accommodate visitors.
+Just before the start of the final meeting in the pavilion, Garry and Lane were told that the community was angry with them and were escorted to a house used to accommodate visitors.
 According to them, they talked their way past two armed guards and made it to the jungle, before eventually arriving in Port Kaituma.
 While in the jungle near the settlement, they heard gunshots.
 This observation concurs with the testimony of Clayton, who, having previously fled into the jungle, heard the same sounds as he was sneaking back into Jonestown to retrieve his passport.
 Rhodes volunteered to fetch a stethoscope and hid under a building.

 Two more people who were intended to be poisoned managed to survive.
-Grover Davis, 79, who was hearing-impaired, missed the announcement to assemble on the loudspeaker, lay down in a ditch and pretended to be dead.
-Hyacinth Thrash, 76, realized what was happening and crawled under her bed, only to walk out after the poisonings were completed.
+Grover Davis, aged 79, who was hard-of-hearing, missed the announcement to assemble on the loudspeaker, laid down in a ditch and pretended to be dead.
+Hyacinth Thrash, aged 76, realized what was happening and crawled under her bed, only to walk out after the poisonings were completed.